isa-group/sla-wizard/docs/haproxy.md

 | `%%FRONTEND_PH%%`            | Yes                                                | Definition of the [frontend](https://www.haproxy.com/documentation/hapee/latest/onepage/#4).                                             |
 | `%%DEFAULT_BACKEND_PH%%`     | Yes, if there are endpoints without rate limiting. | Definition of the default [backend](https://www.haproxy.com/documentation/hapee/latest/onepage/#4), for which there is no rate limiting. |
 | `%%BACKENDS_PH%%`            | Yes                                                | Definition of the backends (one for each plan-path-method combination) with rate limiting.                                               |

+## Fixed Time Window Rate Limiting

+In addition to what has been explained here so far, which is the implemantation for sliding window rate limiting (i.e SLA's `rates`), in HAProxy it is possible to have also [fixed or static window](https://www.haproxy.com/blog/four-examples-of-haproxy-rate-limiting/#rate-limit-by-fixed-time-window) for rate limiting (i.e SLA's `quotas`).

+However, an external service is required to reset the status at the end of the period.
+For example, if the ra quotas indicate it is possible to do 2 POST to /pets per minute, the service will be in charge of reseting the counter to 0 after one minute is over.
+The reason for that is that `http_req_cnt` does not take a period, which http_req_rate does.
+That is the period when the counter should be reset.

+Having an external service does not scale well.
+Supose there are quotas for 5 different endpoints, then 5 different services would be needed.
+These could be simply cron jobs, but still, is an extra thing that SLA Wizard can't take care of.